couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 **While Adding a Node**

-When you add a new 2.1 node to an existing Couchbase cluster, you can provide either a hostname or IP address under **Add Server**.
-You provide it in the **Server IP Address** field.
-If you add nodes to an existing cluster as part of an online upgrade process, you can provide a hostname for the 2.1 node that you
+If you add a new 2.1+ node to an existing 2.0.1 or older Couchbase cluster you should first setup the hostname for the 2.1+ node in the setup wizard.
+If you add a new 2.1+ node to a 2.1 cluster you can provide either a hostname or IP address under **Add Server**.
+You provide it in the **Server IP Address** field:
-add:

 ![](images/hostname_add_node.png)